stefanzweifel/sidecar-browsershot/README.md

     ->saveToS3('example.jpg');
 ```

+## Register Custom Fonts

+By default, sidecar-browsershot includes the "Noto Color Emoji"-font, to ensure that emojis are rendered correctly.
+If you want to use custom fonts, you can put them all into a `resources/sidecar-browsershot/fonts`-folder.
+(You can customize the location of that folder in the `sidecar-browsershot.fonts` config)

+sidecar-browsershot will include all files in that folder when deploying the Lambda function and will register them automatically in Chromium for you.

 ## Testing

 The testsuite makes connections to AWS and runs the deployed Lambda function.
 In order to run the testsuite, you will need an active [AWS account](https://aws.amazon.com/).